Intersection Improvements

 Could it be possible to get longer advanced turning signals for left hand turns so traffic can flow better, especially in the summer and at peak times like lunch & 4-6 pm?

-Smclaine asked about 1 year ago
+Smclaine asked over 1 year ago

 The duration of the green time varies according to traffic demand, on each approach.
 Adding additional green time to one approach is likely to have a negative impact on other approaches.
 The green times are usually optimized to minimize delays although, when intersections are located close together it is usually better to coordinate signal times to enable ‘platoon progression’ through adjacent intersections.
 Traffic signal plans do vary by time of day and day of week.